zbauman3/zanebauman.com/src/articles/illumindex.md

 ## AI/LLM Involvement

 It’s the end of 2025 at the time of writing.
 LLMs are everywhere and anyone in the tech industry is aware that they're nearly inescapable at this point.
 Endless discussions are being had about the future of software engineering and how LLMs fit into it – or maybe, how humans fit into it.
 I don’t believe this article is the place for me to brain dump my opinions.
-However, I will say that I am especially concerned with patterns we are beginning to see.
+But I'll say that I am concerned with the patterns that we are beginning to see.
 More and more engineers use LLMs to achieve a goal, but then move on without taking time to learn from the problems that they have just solved.
 This velocity is important for business objectives, but is not ideal for skills growth.

 I believe that growth in _engineering fundamentals_ is a journey that never ends, and outsourcing thought and understanding to LLMs will have deep, negative impacts on engineers in the long run.
 Less human involvement in software engineering may be the future, and that's okay.
 But for now, I _like_ software engineering and deeply value the growth that comes from understanding a problem and designing a solution.